 If untreated, the lesion may blister, ulcerate and eventually result in dead tissue.
 Skin grafting procedures may be required to repair the damage.

 In addition to extensive local tissue damage; an untreated Brown Recluse bite may eventually affect major organ systems.
 If this occurs, your child's symptoms will be evident within 12-24 hours of the bite and may include fever, chills, headache and gastrointestinal upset.
 Later, bleeding disorders or kidney failure may result.

 Brown Recluse bites require prompt medical attention.
 Treatment may include wound care, antibiotics and other symptomatic care.
 Healing of lesions can take weeks or months, depending on the severity of the wound.
-Currently, there is no available antidote; however, an experimental anti-venom is being studied.
+Currently, there is no available antidote.

 If your child is bitten by an unknown spider:

 Generally, spiders are found in dark corners, but can be found just about anywhere.
-Make sure your child wears gloves and long-sleeved garments if she is going to be handling wood for the fireplace, cleaning out the attic or garage, or working in the garden or some other "spidery" places.
-She should wear shoes at all times when outdoors and, if she is an avid camper, remind her to be extra careful in outhouses!
-And remember, it is bad luck to kill a spider in the house...unless, of course, it's a Black Widow or a Brown Recluse, or if you 've just finished watching the movie "Arachnophobia."
+Make sure your child wears gloves, long pants and long-sleeved garments if handling wood for the fireplace, cleaning out the attic or garage, or working in the garden or other "spidery" places.
+Your child should wear shoes at all times when outdoors.

 Call our 24-hour toll-free emergency hotline